Architecture and design

 Colour is used extensively, outside and inside.
 The exterior is a vibrant palette of crimson, orange, bronze, gold, black and brushed silver.
 Textures range from the smooth finish of the anodised aluminium panels that clad much of the building to the deeply patterned moulded concrete surface of the western section.
 Some of the raised dimples and sunken holes are words written in braille.

-Visitors enter the Museum through the Hall, a great light and open space with curving walls, windows and ceilings.
-To the architects, the Hall is like a huge rope knot seen from the inside.
+Visitors enter the Museum through the hall, relaunched as the Gandel Atrium, in 2018.
+This great light and open space with curving walls, windows and ceilings is like a huge rope knot seen from the inside.
 It is a metaphor for the strands that tie Australians together as a nation, the weaving together of the lives and stories of Australia and Australians.

 The Uluru line begins at the Museum as the entrance canopy and sheltered walkway.
 It then swoops up into the loop, a great curve 30 metres high, before continuing as a wide red footpath past the Australian Institute of Aboriginal and Torres Strait Islander Studies.
 The Uluru line ends physically in a curled concrete ramp that, conceptually, continues north-west to Uluru (Ayers Rock).